 Bringing some classic style to the occasion, James Middleton sported a navy double-breasted blazer with white trousers as he accompanied his sister Pippa to the event.
 It’s a look not everyone could pull off, but with his well-groomed beard and perfect choice of shoes, he got the tone just right.

-Proving that age is no barrier to style, the legendary actor Charles Dance wore the perfect summer linen suit in a neutral beige, with a white shirt and subtly pale blue and yellow tie.
+Proving that age is no barrier to style, the legendary actor Charles Dance wore the perfect summer linen suit, a neutral beige suit, with a white shirt and subtly pale blue and yellow tie.
 It’s absolutely spot on for a sunny day at Wimbledon, and he completed the look with a pair of yellow-rimmed, round sunglasses just to show everyone else how it’s done.
+Shop beige suits.

 You’d expect a designer and husband to Stella McCartney to be well dressed, and Alasdhair Willis certainly delivered.
 His beautiful double-breasted blue and white striped suit needed no accessories other than his aviators and a pair of very Wimbledon-appropriate white trainers.